friedev/arghonaut/README.md

 interactively with standard input from the keyboard, or with redirected or piped input.

-## Samples
+## Examples

-This repository includes some sample Argh! and Aargh! programs written by me (Aaron Friesen).
+This repository includes some example Argh! and Aargh! programs written by me (Aaron Friesen).
 For more examples, refer to the [Argh!
 Mercurial repository](http://hg.intevation.org/argh/file/tip/examples).